Jimmy Corrigan, the Smartest Kid on Earth: Recognition

-Family Guy similarities
+Influence and comparisons

-Several commentators, including Ware himself, have noted similarities between Seth MacFarlane's Stewie Griffin character from the animated series Family Guy (which debuted after the strip) and Jimmy Corrigan.
-Ware has remarked, "[The similarities are] a little too coincidental to be simply, well, coincidental."
-He further stated, "I don't want a book of seven years' worth of my stuff to become available and then be accused of being a rip-off of Family Guy."
-20th Century Fox insists that Stewie is an entirely original character.
-In a 2003 interview, Seth MacFarlane claimed that he had never seen the comic strip before, describing the similarities as being "pretty shocking" and added that he "understood how [Ware] would reach that conclusion."
+Several commentators, including Ware himself, have noted similarities between Jimmy Corrigan and the character Stewie Griffin from the animated television series Family Guy, which debuted after Ware's comic strip.
+Ware remarked that the similarities were "a little too coincidental to be simply, well, coincidental," and expressed concern that his work might be perceived as derivative.

+Representatives of 20th Century Fox have maintained that Stewie is an original character.
+In a 2003 interview, Family Guy creator Seth MacFarlane stated that he had not been familiar with Ware’s work prior to the show’s debut, describing the similarities as "pretty shocking" and adding that he understood how Ware might draw that conclusion.